 Verdict

 An easy-drinking, polished Bordeaux that’s already in its prime.
 Fresh, aromatic, and vibrant, yet smooth enough to please even sophisticated palates.
 Drink now and enjoy the elegance of Merlot-driven Right Bank Bordeaux without waiting decades.
-Cheers! — 6 months ago
+Cheers! — a year ago

 It is time for some Merlot on this #MerlotThursday.
 Let's bring Merlot back!